libsdl-org/SDL/docs/README-main-functions.md

 If you set `*appstate` during SDL_AppInit, this is where you should free that data, as this pointer will not be provided to your app again.

+The SDL_AppResult value that terminated the app is provided here, in case it's useful to know if this was a successful or failing run of the app.